10 Things to Do in Canggu in Bali (Including Tips for First-Time Visitors)

 It’s one of the best free things to do in Canggu, or you can find yourself a comfy beach beanbag and buy a few cold Bintangs from the local beach warungs.

-The beach clubs in Canggu are mind-blowing – some even feel like mini cities of their own with in-house water parks, restaurants, bars, gyms, showers and children’s play areas.
+The day and beach clubs in Canggu are mind-blowing – some even feel like mini cities of their own with in-house water parks, restaurants, bars, gyms, showers and children’s play areas.

-Finns Beach Club near Seminyak is a firm-favourite for people visiting Canggu, with a huge range of activities for the whole family.
+Finns Recreation Club and Finns Beach Club near Seminyak is a firm-favourite for people visiting Canggu, with a huge range of activities (including Splash waterpark!) for the whole family.
 You can purchase a discounted Finns Beach Club and Recreation Club day pass here.

 The Lawn is a very hip and happening beach club in Canggu which has hosted international artists and DJs.
 They have regular weekly DJ line-ups and events.